 Q: What are searches?

 These are not to be confused with surveys!
 Searches involve a thorough investigation of the council offices, water and drainage authorities and the environmental database, to look for any onerous entries or issues that might prejudice you as the home owner.
+We will report to you on these in full, once we have all of the results.

 Q: What are disbursements?